jeffjewiss/broccoli-postcss-single/README.md

  - **`browsers`**: An array of supported browsers following the [browserslist](https://github.com/ai/browserslist) format.
 These will be passed to the options of each postcss plugin.
 This can be overridden on a per plugin basis.

+ - **`parser`**: A function that parses different CSS syntax (optional).
+Use this if you’d like to parse a different syntax, such as Sass or Sugarcss, by passing in a custom function or node module reference.

 ## Example

 ```javascript